 This interview has been edited for clarity and length.
 Any opinions or views expressed within the interview are the subject’s own and publication does not imply endorsement of any such opinions or views by Absolute Music Chat or its personnel.

 [Update: since this interview John can be seen on your screens in Lucifer S3:E26 ‘Once Upon A Time’ and was very active in the #SaveLucifer campaign.
-He is also a cast member of the movie Room 19 which is now in post-production]
+Most recently he can be seen in the role of Ed Brady in As Light as a Feather on Hulu.
+He is also a cast member of the movie Room 19 which is now in post-production].

 This interview has been edited for clarity and length.
 Any opinions or views expressed within the interview are the subject’s own and publication does not imply endorsement of any such opinions or views by Absolute Music Chat or its personnel.